Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Bloch's conjecture for reflective (anti-)autoequivalences

-Our key result is \begin{theorem} If $\Phi$ is a reflexive (anti-)autoequivalence, the map is $\pm \id$. \end{theorem} \begin{proof} By assumption, there is $v\in \widetilde{\NS}(X)$ satisfying the conditions in Definition \ref{def:rde}.
+Then we have \begin{theorem} Assume that $\srX=X$ is untwisted.
+If $\Phi$ is a reflective (anti-)autoequivalence, the map is $\pm \id$. \end{theorem} \begin{proof} By assumption, there is $v\in \widetilde{\NS}(X)$ satisfying the conditions in Definition \ref{def:rde}.
 We can divide the proof into 3 cases.

 1) If $v^2=-2$, the reflection can be lifted to a spherical twist, which acts on $\CH_0(X)$ as identity.